 Gratitude practice has solid research behind it.
 The original studies from positive psychology showed measurable improvements in mood, sleep, relationships, and stress regulation from regular gratitude work.
 Then the practice got commercialized, watered down, and turned into a ritual that millions of people perform without benefit.
 The generic gratitude journal has become wellness theater.
-The research-backed version still works, but it requires more than the prompt cards in most apps deliver.
+The research-backed version still works, but it requires more than the prompt cards in many apps deliver.

 Gratitude is not a list.
 It is a deliberate attention shift toward specific moments.
 Without the specificity, the practice has nothing to grip.